On the foundations and applications of Lorentz-Finsler Geometry: Global Lorentz-Finsler Geometry

 The other steps in the references \cite{BS03, BS05} use algebraic manipulations of these functions that do not affect smoothability and, then, they are extensible to the Lorentz-Finsler case.
 It is worth pointing out that only finite sums of these types of functions are used in \cite{BS03}, while in \cite{BS05} infinite sums are used.
 Anyway, no additional issue appears because the simple argument which proves that a converging sum of timelike vectors is also timelike (see \cite[Lemma 3.10]{BS05}) is valid for Lorentz-Minkowski norms too.

 Once $\tau$ has been constructed, the splitting $\R\times S$ is obtained by using that $\nabla \tau$ is a timelike vector field (this holds in the Lorentz-Finsler case by the consistency of Def. \ref{d_LegendreLorentz}) and, then, its integral curves must cross all the slices of $\tau$.
-The last assertion follows because the splitting procedure flows $S=\tau^{-1}(0)$ by using the vector field $\nabla \tau/|\nabla \tau|^2$, then guaranteeing that $\partial_t$ and $\nabla \tau$ points out in the same oriented direction. \end{proof}
+The last assertion follows because the splitting procedure flows $S=\tau^{-1}(0)$ by using the vector field $\nabla \tau/|\nabla \tau|^2$, then guaranteeing that $\partial_t$ and $\nabla \tau$ points out in the same oriented direction; this also provides a diffeomorphism between any two smooth Cauchy hypersurfaces. \end{proof}

 \begin{rem} The orthogonality in the last assertion of Theorem \ref{t_splitting} is the best possible one, as $g_v$ varies with the causal vector $v$ and it is not defined in the directions tangent to the factor $S$. \end{rem}